kapetan-io/querator/doc/adr/0005-audit-trail-vs-client-id.md

 We are not pursuing a built-in audit system for Querator at this time.
 Users who wish such a system will need to implement their own item tracking outside Querator.
-They can use the `reference` field or some internal field in the payload to track the item, and log everytime the item is retried, or leased.
+They can use the `reference` field or some internal field in the payload to track the item, and log everytime the item is retried, or reserved.
 If an item finds it's way into a dead letter queue an external system can consume that item and then report on the audit trail using the external system.